GabeScott/standard-works-vault/General Conference/1974 October - Integrity.md

 To accomplish this tremendous task, the Lord has called his priesthood.
 This means you and me and all our fellow priesthood-bearers, Aaronic and Melchizedek.

 The Lord has reposed in us the most sacred trust given to men.
 We must not fail him.
 We must be boys and men of integrity.
 Our individual exaltation depends upon our proving to the Lord that we will at all hazards and under all circumstances faithfully discharge the trust he has placed in us.
-(See History of The Church of Jesus Christ of Latter-day Saints, 3:380.)
+(See *History of The Church of Jesus Christ of Latter-day Saints,* 3:380.)

 The Prophet Joseph Smith taught that absolute integrity must precede the promise of eternal life.
 He said:

-“After a person has faith in Christ, repents of his sins, and is baptized for the remission of his sins and receives the Holy Ghost, ... then let him continue to humble himself before God, hungering and thirsting after righteousness, and living by every word of God, and the Lord will soon say unto him, Son, thou shalt be exalted.”
+“After a person has faith in Christ, repents of his sins, and is baptized for the remission of his sins and receives the Holy Ghost, … then let him continue to humble himself before God, hungering and thirsting after righteousness, and living by every word of God, and the Lord will soon say unto him, Son, thou shalt be exalted.”

-This promise is to come, however, only after “the Lord has thoroughly proved him, and finds that the man is determined to serve him at all hazards.”
-(History of the Church, 3:380.)
+This promise is to come, however, only after “the Lord has thoroughly proved him, and finds that the man is determined to serve him at all hazards.” (*History of the Church,* 3:380.)

 We have among our leaders in the Church, in all callings of the priesthood from deacons to apostles, examples of brethren whose performance demonstrates this integrity.